highwaycode/book/markdown/the-highway-code/annex-2-motorcycle-licence-requirements.md

 <p><strong>Law <a href='http://www.legislation.gov.uk/uksi/1999/2864/regulation/38/made'>MV(DL)R reg 38</a></strong>
 </p>
 <p>You <strong>MUST NOT</strong>
 carry a pillion passenger or pull a trailer until you have passed your test.
-Also see Rule 253 covering vehicles prohibited from motorways.</p>
+Also see <a href='#rule253'>Rule 253</a> covering vehicles prohibited from motorways.</p>
 <p><strong>Law <a href='http://www.legislation.gov.uk/uksi/1999/2864/regulation/16/made'>MV(DL)R reg 16</a></strong>
 </p>